 MediaWatch holds news media organizations accountable to standards of accuracy and fairness in the coverage of Asian Americans and Pacific Islanders and AAPI issues.
 In consultation with AAJA’s president, the all-volunteer committee considers and issues statements on AAJA’s behalf.

-Chris Casquejo is currently a freelance reporter for the nationally syndicated First Business News, a half-hour daily television show in Chicago.
+Chris Casquejo is a regional correspondent for CCTV America based in Seattle.
 Previously, Chris covered state politics for seven network affiliated stations in Florida, including WFLA in Tampa and WPTV in West Palm Beach.
 He’s worked as a general assignment reporter at stations in Kentucky, Illinois, Indiana and Michigan.
 Chris was born and raised in Detroit.
 He attended Northwestern University’s Medill School of Journalism in Evanston, IL.

-Ling Woo Liu is the director of strategic communications for Asian Americans Advancing Justice, a national affiliation of AAPI civil rights organizations.
-In her previous position as the first director of the Fred Korematsu Institute, she launched a national curriculum program and helped pass Fred Korematsu Day, the first day in U.S. history named after an Asian American.
-Prior to her non-profit work, she spent a decade as a multimedia journalist, most recently as a reporter for TIME in Hong Kong.
-She attended the University of California, Berkeley, for master’s degrees in journalism and asian studies and a bachelor’s degree in anthropology.
-Email her at firstname.lastname@example.org.
+Ling Woo Liu is the Director of Communications and Community Engagement at the Lucile Packard Foundation for Children’s Health.
+Prior to her current role, she worked in Asian American civil rights for five years.
+As the director of the Fred Korematsu Institute, she launched a national curriculum program and helped pass Fred Korematsu Day, the first day in U.S. history named after an Asian American.
+Before joining the non-profit sector, she spent a decade as a multimedia journalist, most recently as a reporter for TIME in Hong Kong.
+She is an alumnus of the UC Berkeley Graduate School of Journalism.